capocasa/SpaceTrackerUGens/README.md

 Usage
 -----

-Please see the help file sc/help/PlayBufS.sc for discussion and examples
+Please see the help file sc/help/PlayBufT.sc for instructions and examples

 License
 -------